lolcommits/lolcommits-yammer/README.md

     # confirm access for this plugin at yammer.com (link opens automatically)

 That's it!
 Your next lolcommit will be posted to Yammer.
-To disable uninstall the gem or use:
+To disable uninstall this gem or use:

     $ lolcommits --config -p yammer
     # and set enabled to `false`

-To revoke the access you granted this plugin, visit 'Edit Settings' -> 'My Applications' and select 'Revoke Access' for 'Lolcommits Yammer'.
+To revoke plugin permissions at Yammer, visit 'Edit Settings' -> 'My Applications' and select 'Revoke Access' for the 'Lolcommits Yammer' app.

 ## Development